Frequently Asked Questions about JKA Hawaii Karate

 All in all, Karate training is challenging, but FUN.
 You will learn things about yourself and your physical capabilities.

 How old do you have to be?

 Karate is for everyone.

-There is no age limit, height requirement nor ethnicity preferences in our classes.
-To know if karate is for you, you may sit-in and observe any of our classes or you may join the first three trainings for free.
+There is no age limit, height requirement, or ethnicity preferences in our classes.
+To know if karate is for you, you may sit-in and observe any of our classes or you may join a class for free.

 Will I get hurt?

-When sprains, sore muscles and clumsiness often become the reason why one gets hurt, usually it is because the warm-ups are taken for granted.
-Warm-ups are intended to loosen up the muscles and prepare them for vigorous training.
+Each class begins with a warm-up to prepare the body.
+Sprains, clumsiness, or not following instructions are typically the only reason why one gets hurt.
+The warm-ups should not be taken for granted and are intended to loosen up the muscles to prepare them for vigorous training.
 The muscles go through shock when introduced to intense movements right away.

 What do I need to buy or prepare before I start practice?

 Here are items you may want to invest in when you finally decide to join JKA Hawaii.